On a luxury farm escape even the only other residents are hiding, writes Jesse Mulligan.

 Like much of Banks Peninsula the farm has plenty of history — the homestead provided accommodation to passing ships in the 19th century and although ownership of the property has since changed, it feels appropriate that hospitality is again part of the business.
 That homestead overlooks Pigeon Bay and is available for rent too — it comes with a gym and a massive swimming pool, and unlike the other villas guests can come and go as they please, perhaps driving in for lunch at Akaroa or over to a vineyard for a midday tasting.

-The final accommodation option is the Shepherd's Cottage, a refurbished farm building that nonetheless stays true to its roots — no internet or television here.
+The final accommodation option is the Shepherd's Cottage, a refurbished farm building that nonetheless stays true to its roots — no television here.
 Many tourists stop at Annandale on the way into or out of New Zealand, and a day or two reading a book by that cottage fire while the lambs play outside would be just the thing to get on top of the jetlag.